-We will be processing service requests through our online application for the Oklahoma Supplemental Nutrition Program for Women, Infants & Children (WIC).
+We are processing applications for the Oklahoma Supplemental Nutrition Program for Women, Infants, & Children (WIC) through the link located above.
 Completion of the application does not guarantee you will receive WIC benefits, but it will make it possible for the WIC program to contact you to complete the eligibility process over the phone rather than in person.

-Procesaremos solicitudes de servicio a través de nuestra solicitud en línea para el Programa de Nutrición Suplementaria de Oklahoma para Mujeres, Bebés y Niños (WIC).
-Completar la solicitud no garantiza que recibirá los beneficios de WIC, pero permitirá que el programa WIC se comunique con usted para completar el proceso de elegibilidad por teléfono en lugar de hacerlo en persona.
+Estamos procesando solicitudes para el Programa de Nutrición Suplementaria de Oklahoma para Mujeres, Bebés, y Niños (WIC) a través del enlace que se encuentra arriba.
+Completar la solicitud no garantiza que recibirá los beneficios de WIC, pero hará posible que el programa WIC se comunique con usted para completar el proceso de elegibilidad por teléfono en lugar de en persona.

-HOPE Center Health Clinic is a drop off depot for the Oklahoma Mother’s Milk Bank!
+Our clinic is a drop off depot for the Oklahoma Mother’s Milk Bank!
 Approved donors can call us at (405) 348-4680 to schedule an appointment to drop off milk.
-To learn more about the Oklahoma Mother’s Milk Bank, or to become an approved donor, visit their website here, or call them directly at (405) 297-5683.
+To learn more about the Oklahoma Mother’s Milk Bank, or to become an approved donor, visit their website, or call them directly at (405) 297-5683.

 Need a breast pump?
 WIC helps qualified mothers.
 Keep reading below, or call us directly for more information.

-The WIC program was starting in the 1960’s to help fill the void of nutritionally at risk women and their children.
-The program serves pregnant women, postpartum women, and children birth through age 5.
+The WIC program was formed in the 1960s to help fill the void of nutritionally at-risk women and their children.
+The program serves pregnant women, postpartum women, and children, birth through age 5.
 A dual program, WIC provides supplemental food assistance as well as nutrition and breastfeeding counseling.

 Since 1990, the HOPE Center Health Clinic & WIC Office has been able to assist thousands of women and children by enhancing their knowledge and use of nutrition education.
-We have also been able to aid pregnant moms deliver healthy, happy babies and successfully breastfeed them.
-We have been blessed with the births of over 1000 beautiful babies in our clinic, and hope to help many more in the years to come.
+We have also been able to aid pregnant moms in the delivery of healthy, happy babies.
+We have had over 1,000 successful births through our clinic, and continue to assists parents with newborns and children up to age 5.